Into the Wild (Krakauer book)

 Into the Wild is a 1996 non-fiction book written by Jon Krakauer.
 It is an expansion of a 9,000-word article by Krakauer on Chris McCandless titled "Death of an Innocent", which appeared in the January 1993 issue of Outside.
-The book was adapted to a film of the same name in 2007, directed by Sean Penn with Emile Hirsch starring as McCandless.
+The book was adapted into a film of the same name in 2007, directed by Sean Penn with Emile Hirsch starring as McCandless.
 Into the Wild is an international bestseller that has been printed in 30 languages and 173 editions and formats.
-The book is widely used as high school and college reading curriculum.
+The book is widely used in high-school and college reading curricula.
 Into the Wild has been lauded by many reviewers, and in 2019 was listed by Slate as one of the 50 best nonfiction works of the past quarter-century.

 Background

 Christopher Johnson McCandless grew up in suburban Annandale, Virginia.
 After graduating in May 1990 with high grades from Emory University, McCandless ceased communicating with his family, gave away his college fund of $24,500 to Oxfam, and began traveling across the Western United States, later abandoning his 1982 Datsun B210 after a flash flood.

 On April 28, 1992, McCandless hitchhiked to the Stampede Trail in Alaska.
 There he headed down the snow-covered trail to begin an odyssey with only 10 pounds (4500 g) of rice, a .22 caliber rifle, several boxes of rifle rounds, a camera, and a small selection of reading material—including a field guide to the region's edible plants, Tana'ina Plantlore.
 He declined an acquaintance's offer to buy him sturdier clothing and better supplies.
 McCandless died sometime around the week of August 18, 1992, after surviving for 113 days.